For references within the movie, see the Shout Out page.

 - Futurama: Bender's Game features a parody of the movie with the Planet Express ship getting more "submarine-shaped".

-- One episode of The Simpsons also parodies this movie (a dream sequence Lisa has under laughing gas).
-The same erpisode has a shot of part of Mr. Burns' mansion — a ridiculously long corridor studded with doors on both sides.
+- In the The Simpsons Last Exit To Springfield episode Lisa has a dream sequence under the influence of laughing gas, inspired by imagery from the movie, even with the Beatles passing by in a zeppelin, rather than a submarine.
+The same episode has a shot of part of Mr. Burns' mansion — a ridiculously long corridor studded with doors on both sides.

 - The Batman: The Animated Series episode "What Is Reality?" features a hallway of Scooby-Dooby Doors like this film — in which one door opened by John precipitates a train roaring outward; likewise, when Batman opens a door labeled "Crazy Intent", a loco-motive roars out.